Eveleigh Railway Workshops: Heritage listing

-As at 12 February 1999, the Eveleigh Railway Yards are some of the finest historic railway engineering workshops in the world and Eveleigh contains one of the most complete late 19th century and early 20th century forge installations, collection of cranes and power systems, in particular the hydraulic system.
+The Eveleigh Railway Yards are historic railway engineering workshops and Eveleigh contains one of the most complete late 19th century and early 20th century forge installations, collection of cranes and power systems, in particular the hydraulic system.
 The place is of international significance and is one of Australia's finest industrial heritage items.
 The value of the place is increased by the fact that it consists of assemblages, collections and operational systems rather than individual items.
 Conversely, the significance has been reduced by its closure, relocation of some machinery and its disassociation from the operating rail network.

 Eveleigh Railway Workshops was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The workshops were an important part of the NSW rail network which was instrumental in the development of the state during the 19th and 20th century.
 The construction of the workshops influenced the development of the local area (which was developed for worker's housing) both by providing employment and by its bulk and presence, starting bells and sirens.
 The yards were associated with developments in working conditions now crucial to the Australian cultural identity, eg) the weekend.
 The yards had an important association with the labour movement.
 The place was seen initially as a positive instrument of state socialism and in later periods as the site of important labour actions and of restrictive work practices.
 They were conceived by Whitton, the "father" of the NSW railways, and were an integral part of his NSW rail system, and were executed in detail by Cowdery.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The entire complex has a strong industrial character generated by the rail network itself, by the large horizontal scale of the buildings, the consistent use of brick and corrugated iron, the repetitive shapes of roof elements and of details such as doors and windows and because of the uniform grey colours.
 The simple, strong functional forms of the buildings have landmark quality, not only as important townscape elements in the Redfern/Eveleigh area, but as part of the visual train journey of thousands of commuters, marking arrival in the city centre.
 The major buildings from the original 19th century development of the site are well designed, detailed and built exhibiting a high degree of unity of design, detailing and materials.